Cherokee removal: Georgia and the Cherokee Nation

 The Cherokee lands in Georgia were settled upon by the Cherokee for the simple reason that they were and still are the shortest and most easily traversed route between the only fresh water sourced settlement location at the southeastern tip of the Appalachian range (the Chattahoochee River), and the natural passes, ridges, and valleys which lead to the Tennessee River at what is today, Chattanooga.
 From Chattanooga there was and is the potential for a year-round water transport to St. Louis and the west (via the Ohio and Mississippi rivers), or to as far east as Pittsburgh, Pennsylvania.

 These tensions between Georgia and the Cherokee Nation were brought to a crisis by the discovery of gold near Dahlonega, Georgia, in 1828, resulting in the Georgia Gold Rush, the second gold rush in U.S. history.
 Hopeful gold speculators began trespassing on Cherokee lands, and pressure began to mount on the Georgia government to fulfill the promises of the Compact of 1802.

+In the early 1830s the state of Georgia aggressively moved to eliminate Cherokee political authority declaring its sovereignty over the Nation's territory as a deliberate legal strategy to seize valuable gold rich land.
+This political move was immediately followed by a statute that declared it unlawful for anyone acting “under pretext of authority from the Cherokee tribe” to call “for the purpose of making laws, orders, or regulations” which intern criminalized Cherokee governance.
+By declaring Cherokee political authority illegitimate, the state began to clear legal obstacles for white settlers and people who could profit from mineral exploitation.
+Lastly, the same legislation empowered Georgia to control residency in the gold region by ejecting whites unless they swore an oath to uphold the state constitution.

+This campaign of removal was proposed by Governor George Gilmer, a fervent and powerful advocate for Georgia's sovereignty over the Cherokee territory.
+His strong opinion on state sovereignty, led him to view Cherokee resistance as an obstacle to Georgia’s expansion during the gold rush.
+As Governor Gilmer acknowledged the situation, he made it impossible to rely on civil functions alone, since “the sheer scope of the intrusion made that desire unrealistic.”
+With legislative support, his administration turned toward coercive enforcement embracing laws that “relied upon force first and civil authority second.”
+These developments provided both the justification and the legal foundation for the creation of a state controlled paramilitary force.